nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

 - single core cpu - rockchip, so not much compute power is available
 - generally running app for the snapshots + streaming leaves about 6MB of free memory, not much to run anything else
 - worth to see to /userdata and /tmp and /oem directories
+- in 3.1.3 version ntp server is listening on the camera.... hmmm.

+# video quality

+/userdata/xhr_config.ini video_quality:

+- 5 - SD (Standard Definition)
+- 6 - HD (High Definition, default)
+- 7 - FHD (Full High Definition)

+# video WebRTC mode

+This automatically disables RTSP server.
+Allows streaming over the internet, via control servers owned by Prusa, so as of now there is no option to control it in other way, and thus you can use only Prusa app on the mobile devices.
+There is no network service exposed until client requests streaming.

 # More advanced settings